 Ultrasound: For this test, a small wand is moved over the skin in front of your neck.
 It gives off sound waves and picks up the echoes as they bounce off the thyroid gland.
 The echoes are made into a picture on a computer screen.
 How a lump looks on ultrasound can sometimes help tell if it’s cancer, but ultrasound can’t tell for sure.

 Radioiodine scan: For this test, a low dose of radioactive iodine (called I-131) is swallowed or put into a vein.
 Over time, the iodine is absorbed by the thyroid gland.
-A special camera is then used to see where the radioactivity is.
-Nodules that that have less iodine than the rest of the thyroid can sometimes be cancer.
+A special camera is then used to see the radioactivity.
+Nodules that have less iodine than the rest of the thyroid can sometimes be cancer.

 MRI scan: This test uses radio waves and strong magnets instead of x-rays to take pictures.
 MRI scans can be used to look for cancer in the thyroid, or cancer that has spread.